Asymptotically exact dimension reduction of functionally graded anisotropic rods: Introduction

-Building upon the generalized Vlasov and Timoshenko theory for composite beams developed by Yu and Hodges \cite{yu2004elasticity,yu2005generalized}, we propose a comprehensive framework for FG rods.
+Building upon our own works \cite{le2020asymptotically,le2025asymptotically}, we propose a comprehensive framework for FG rods.
 It is worth noting that the asymptotic treatment of fully anisotropic beams was significantly advanced by Volovoi et al. \cite{volovoi1999asymptotic}, who investigated the static behavior and end-effects of anisotropic I-beams.
 However, their analysis was restricted to homogeneous material properties and specific cross-sectional geometries.
 The present work extends the variational-asymptotic approach to accommodate the simultaneous effects of arbitrary anisotropy and continuous material gradation across the cross-section.
 We propose a framework where the cross-sectional warping functions are determined through dual variational problems.
 By solving these problems numerically, we obtain rigorous upper and lower bounds for the average transverse energy density, a technique that ensures the convergence of the effective 1D stiffness coefficients even for high-contrast material gradations.
-We also establish the method to restore the 3D stress and strain field from the solution of the 1D problem that has not considered before.
+We also establish the method to restore the 3D stress and strain field from the solution of the 1D problem that has not been considered before.
 Furthermore, we provide a formal proof of asymptotic exactness in the energetic norm by utilizing the Prager-Synge identity, a methodology echoed in the work of Ladevèze and Simonds \cite{ladeveze1998new} for beam error estimation.

 A significant contribution of this work is the extension of this asymptotic exactness to the dynamic regime.
 By reconciling the long-wave limit of the 3D Pochhammer-Chree type dispersion relations for layered anisotropic fibers \cite{nayfeh1996general} with our 1D model (see also \cite{armenakas1967propagation,chakraborty2003a}), we demonstrate that the proposed theory captures the essential physics of wave propagation with high fidelity.